dkoes/conformer_analysis/README.md

 heuristics to enable them if they are interacting appropriately with the protein.
 Note we set each feature radius to 1.0 and remove any other constraints on the features.

-For all identified interacting features, when then enumerate every possible combination with at least three features.
+For all identified interacting features, we then enumerate every possible combination with at least three features.
 Rather than worrying about identifying a single best pharmacophore, we will simply test them all and take the best result.